 Hummus Can’t be Hummus Without Tahini

 Great hummus can and does exist without chickpeas, but even good hummus can’t exist without tahini!
 Michael Solomonov reminds us in his Zahav cookbook that high-quality tahini has a huge impact on flavor and texture.
-Adding more of the creamy sesame paste brings smooth, fluffy hummus to life and adds full-bodied nutty undertones.
+Adding more of the creamy sesame butter brings smooth, fluffy hummus to life.
+And, it also adds full-bodied nutty undertones.
+Mmm, yes please!

-Hummus’ ingredients are so simple that what you put in it matters!
-Each one needs to be at the top of its game to bring the dreamy, ultra-smooth hummus that we all know and love.
+The ingredients in hummus are so simple that what the quality of each ingredient really impacts the dip!
+Each ingredient truly needs to be at the top of its game to create the flavorful, ultra-smooth hummus that we all crave.
 As we know, not all tahini is created equal.
-Bitter and poor-quality sesame paste can ruin any variation of a hummus blend.
+Bitter and poor-quality tahini can ruin any variation of a hummus blend.
 Tahini is the key flavor-maker of excellent hummus.
-Solomonov’s delectable, smooth and fluffy hummus has earned Zahav a cult following of hummus-fanatics, thanks to using lavish amounts of tahini.
+Solomonov’s delectable, smooth and fluffy hummus has earned Zahav a cult following of hummus-fanatics, thanks to using lavish amounts of — you guessed it — Soom Tahini.

 In addition, the plant-based health benefits of tahini support bone health, assist in immunity, generate energy, and improve skin and hair glow.
 So, maybe while hummus was getting the credit for being the health-food deity of the counterculture, it was tahini the hippies should have been praising all along!
 That’s just our thought process, anyway.

 Hummus purists may insist that hummus really can’t be hummus without chickpeas, but we have watched non-chickpea hummus boom to places no hummus has gone before.
 The powers of tahini bring a variety of legumes, and even vegetables like carrots and cauliflower, to dips that make a great snack with crunchy veggies, crisp pita chips, or spreadable sandwiches.